prisma/specs/lift/Readme.md

   - Spec: Outdated 🚨
   - Implementation: Unknown ❔

 Lift is Prisma's declarative migration system.
-Rather than scripting your migrations by hand, Lift allows you to describe how you want the structure of your data to look and Lift will take care of generating the necessary steps to get you there.
+Rather than scripting your migrations by hand, Lift allows you to describe how you want the structure of your data to look after the migration and Lift will take care of generating the necessary steps to get you there.

 ---